Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 As we [described earlier](#metrics-storybook), the purpose of a storybook, in general, is to show a list of widgets outside of the application context.
 Therefore, the `Metrics storybook` will be a separate Flutter web project inside the `Metrics Widgets` package.

 The interaction of the `Metrics Widgets` and `Metrics Storybook` will go through the provision of a list of widgets by the widgets package and their use by the storybook.
-The `Metrics Web Application` will also use widgets by importing them from `Metrics Widgets`.
+The `Metrics Web Application` will also use widgets by importing them from the `Metrics Widgets`.
 This solution will unload the `Metrics Web Application` from a large set of components that are used in the project.

 The following diagram shows the described interaction: